celineguler/myblog/_posts/2024-01-07-Berry-phase-and-Dirac-monopole.md

 __ϕ__: The azimuthal angle, which represents the rotation of the spin around the z-axis.

-The effective Lagrangian mentioned above is clarified in my Reddit comments, thankfully.
-Quote, meaning that it is not a fundamental lagrangian but one that is only applicable and specifically taylored to this problem.
+The effective Lagrangian mentioned above is clarified in my Reddit comments quote meaning that it is not a fundamental lagrangian but one that is only applicable and specifically taylored to this problem.